- Seed Starting (St. Charles)

 St. Charles, IL 60174-1591

-The Kane County Master Gardener Help Desk is open to answer your gardening questions during the growing season, mid-March - October from 10:00 am - 2:00 pm.
-Other times of the year we have on-call help available, just leave a message and we'll call you back.
-The Master Gardener help desk phone number is 630-584-6166 ext.
-23 or email us at email@example.com.
+The Kane County Master Gardener Help Desk is available to answer your gardening questions during the growing season, mid-March - October, other times of the year we have on-call help available, just leave a message and we'll call you back.
+Our volunteer Master Gardeners do the best they can to staff the help desk, there may be times when no one is available, please leave a message, we'll call you back.

 Bring in or email (firstname.lastname@example.org) photos of the plant.
 Be sure to include the surrounding environment.